wjorden/sql-projects/README.md

 ### Notes for SBA

-Due to the sie of the data, here is the [link](https://data.sba.gov/dataset/ppp-foia) for it.
+Due to the size of the data, here is the [link](https://data.sba.gov/dataset/ppp-foia) for it.
 The Table of Size Standards (NAICS) CSV can be pulled from this repo or downloaded from [here](https://www.sba.gov/document/support-table-size-standards).